-In today’s tough economy, the fight for share-of-customer by retail stores to effectively capture sales has never been fiercer.
-Retail stores that sit back and wait for the economy to improve will have a very long road to recovery.
-Aggressive retailers that go after sales by working the critical three-mile business radius surrounding their retail store will not only survive in the short term but will prosper when the economy turns positive – and it will!
+The fight for share-of-customer by retail stores to effectively capture sales has never been fiercer.
+Retail stores that sit back and wait for their business to improve will have a very long road to recovery, if ever.
+Aggressive retailers that go after sales by working the critical three-mile business radius surrounding their retail store will not only survive in the short term but will prosper.

 Local Store Marketing (LSM) should be a critical, constant component for driving retail sales.
 In many cases, it forms the building blocks for your customer “point-of-differentiation” and many LSM tactics can be executed by your existing staff for very little money.
 Retailers should look at the following ideas to prop up their sales:

-• Nudge Your Customers: For those retailers that have customers’ lists – reach out to your customers by emailing or calling — inviting them back to your retail store.
+Nudge Your Customers: For those retailers that have customers’ lists – reach out to your customers by emailing, calling or engaging them on social media platforms — inviting them back to your store.
 All it takes is a friendly reminder to keep your retail store top-of-mind.
 A customer list is only powerful when it is utilized.

 These are just a few proven LSM tactics a retail store can begin to implement immediately for little or no cost.
-Local Store Marketing is critical to your overall marketing strategy and a must in today’s tight economy.
+Local Store Marketing is critical to your overall marketing strategy and can create some of the most loyal customers.
 The most successful retailers win the battle for customer traffic because they make an operational commitment to local store marketing.
 They know local store marketing captures the entire customer base in the critical three-mile radius surrounding their store.
 In addition, they know that implementing local store marketing is low cost or no cost.
 Successful retailers effectively infuse their year- long promotional campaigns with local store marketing, building a strong sales foundation for sustained and long-term growth-and you can too!